isomerpages/mlaw-corp/_covid19/17-rental-waiver-framework-2021.md

 <u>Notice of Rental Waiver</u>

-SME and Non-Profit Organisation (NPO) tenant-occupiers of qualifying commercial properties who have qualified for the second payout under the Rental Support Scheme (RSS) administered by IRAS should receive a Notice of Rental Waiver (“Notice”) from the Ministry of Law in October 2021.
+SME and Non-Profit Organisation (NPO) tenant-occupiers of qualifying commercial properties who have qualified for the second payout under the Rental Support Scheme (RSS) administered by IRAS should receive a Notice of Rental Waiver (“Notice”) from the Ministry of Law in the first half of October 2021.
 An announcement will be made when the Notices start being sent out.
 Meanwhile, tenants should continue to honour their existing contractual obligations.

 <u>Action Required by Tenant (to claim rental waiver)</u>